EXCLUSIVE-D.Boerse, NYSE mull spin-off on EU demands -sources

 This year Eurex and Liffe have accounted for 97 percent of European stock futures trading and 93.7 percent of stock options trading, Federation of European Securities Exchanges data shows.

-The exchanges have argued their market share is much lower if the vast over-the-counter (OTC) market is included in the assessment of the derivatives market.
+The exchanges have argued their market share is much lower if the vast over-the-counter (OTC) market is included in the assessent of the derivatives market.

 But their merger plans were dealt a blow when the European Union decided to exclude OTC derivatives from its review of the merger.